Quick answer

 Can low coolant cause bubbling?

 Yes.
-Low coolant can introduce air pockets and reduce circulation, leading to bubbles and overheating.
+Low coolant can introduce air pockets and reduce circulation, leading to bubbles, heater problems and overheating.

 Why does coolant bubble after switching off?